y0f/bike-app/README.md

 ## Project Overview

 BikeHub is designed for bike repair shops.
 It boasts user-friendly interfaces tailored for Admins, Mechanics, and Customers.
 Users can conveniently schedule a time for their bike repairs.
 Mechanics have control over their schedules and appointments specific to each service point.
 The mechanic panel supports multi-tenancy, enabling mechanics to work seamlessly across different servicepoints.
-For instance, if a bike repair shop has 3 service points, multi-tenancy ensures efficient management.
+For instance, if a bike repair shop has 3 servicepoints, multi-tenancy ensures efficient management.

 ## Current Status